tenstorrent/tt-metal/INSTALLING.md

 git submodule foreach 'git lfs fetch --all && git lfs pull'
 ```

 3. Install either from source, or from our release wheel.
+Note that if you are
+going to try using the model demos, we highly recommend you install from
+source.

 ### Option 1: From source